technmsg/blog/v2/content/2014/05/26/as14-pc-experience.md

 That's what we did, for the most part.

-I would have liked to have done a double blind CFP -- similar to the method [B-Sides DC used](http://www.bsidesdc.org/Security_B-Sides_DC/Blog/Entries/2013/8/11_How_We_Did_a_Double-blind_CFP.html) -- where we evaluate both the abstracts and speakers indepedently, but we ran short on time.
+I would have liked to have done a double blind CFP -- similar to the method [B-Sides DC used](http://www.bsidesdc.org/Security_B-Sides_DC/Blog/Entries/2013/8/11_How_We_Did_a_Double-blind_CFP.html) -- where we evaluate both the abstracts and speakers independently, but we ran short on time.

 ### Remaining Impartial